-Many people with young onset dementia have financial commitments such as a mortgage/rent, credit card bills and loans, and it is natural to worry about how they will meet those commitments as their condition progresses.
+Many people with young onset dementia have financial commitments such as a mortgage, credit card bills and loans, and it's natural to worry about how they will meet those commitments as their condition progresses.
 However, they may qualify for benefits including:

 - Personal Independence Payment (PIP)

 - Adult Disability Payment (Scotland)

 - Child Tax Credit

-- Council Tax Reduction
+- Council Tax reduction

 - Employment and Support Allowance (ESA)

 - Personal Health Budget (NHS)

 - Statutory Sick Pay (SSP)

 - Universal Credit

-- NHS continuing healthcare funding (CHC)

-You can find information on benefits at O gov.uk/browse/benefits, and in our information on finance and young onset dementia: please see Sources of support on p13 for details.
+You can find information on benefits at gov.uk/browse/ benefits, and in our information on getting financial help and support: see Sources of support on p10 for details.